Wes Moore: Career

 In February 2006, Moore was named a White House Fellow to Secretary of State Condoleezza Rice.
 He later worked as an investment banker at Deutsche Bank in Manhattan and at Citibank from 2007 to 2012 while living in Jersey City, New Jersey.
 In 2009, Moore was included on Crain’s New York Business's "40 Under 40" list.

 In 2010, Moore founded a television production company, Omari Productions, to create content for networks such as the Oprah Winfrey Network, PBS, HBO, and NBC.
 In May 2014, he produced a three-part PBS series, Coming Back with Wes Moore, which followed the lives and experiences of returning veterans.

 In 2014, Moore founded BridgeEdU, a company that provided services to support students in their transition to college.
 Students participating in BridgeEdU paid $500 into the program with varying fees.
 BridgeEdU was not able to achieve financial stability and was acquired by student financial services company Edquity in 2019, mostly for its database of clients.
 A Baltimore Banner interview with former BridgeEdU students found that the short-lived company had mixed results.
+Moore was the commencement speaker at Utah Valley University's class of 2014 graduation ceremony.

 In September 2016, Moore produced All the Difference, a PBS documentary that followed the lives of two young African-American men from the South Side of Chicago from high school through college and beyond.
 Later that month, he launched Future City, an interview-based talk show with Baltimore's WYPR station.

 From June 2017 until May 2021, Moore was CEO of the Robin Hood Foundation, a charitable organization that attempts to alleviate problems caused by poverty in New York City.
 It works mainly through funding schools, food pantries and shelters.
 It also administers a disaster relief fund.
 During his tenure as CEO, the organization also raised more than $650 million, including $230 million in 2020 to provide increased need for assistance during the COVID-19 pandemic.
 Moore also sought to expand his advocacy to include America's poor and transform the organization into a national force in the poverty fight.
 Moore served on Under Armour's board of directors from September 2020 to November 2022, resigning from the board shortly after becoming governor-elect.